What is Mean Reversion?

 Arguments for Mean Reversion

-Although there are arguments against mean reversion trading strategies, many successful investors employed such an approach in the past and enjoyed a track record of successes with it.
+Although there are arguments against mean reversion trading strategies, many successful investors employed such an approach in the past and enjoyed a track record of success with it.

 Long-term investors, such as Warren Buffett, use a contrarian type of investing strategy, which is fairly similar to mean reversion.
 Hedge fund founder Jim Simons of Renaissance Capital used mean reversion trading strategies to build capital.